BenjaminAguayo/Anaconda_Module_4/README.md

 The results sections shows the comparison between each performed analysis, the images are labeled as "Module results" and "Challenge Results"
 - How is district summary affected?!

+As it is shown in Image 1 and 2, by replacing the math and reading scores of the ninth graders of THS, percentage of passing decreases, as the number of students remains te same, but the scores are NaN.

 ###### *Image 1.
 Module District Summary*
    ![](Resources/Module_results/1%20District_summary_Module.png)